hds/hegdenu.net/content/posts/understanding-async-await-4.md

 (I don't have a song for this one)

-(Really have used Unsent Letter here instead)
+(really should have used Unsent Letter here instead)

-Instead, an empty and closed channel will return an error to receive.
+Instead, trying to receive from a channel that is empty and closed will return an error.

 That seems pretty clear.